 Go ahead and give one of these Flickr alternatives a shot!
 Or, if you already have, let us know if the service you chose was picture perfect, or left you stuck with negatives.
 We’d also like to hear about any other photo-sharing websites that you’ve heard are good, so be sure to drop us a line in the comments below, or on our social media channels.

-One last thing: if an alternative to Flickr has captured your heart and you want to part ways with Flickr, our last tutorial will show you how to delete your Flickr account.
+One last thing: if an alternative to Flickr has captured your heart and you want to part ways with Flickr, we can show you how to delete your Flickr account.